usharesoft/hammr/documentation/en/source/pages/machine-images/machine-image-publish.rst

 	OK: Publication to 'amazon' is ok
 	Cloud ID : ami-25aa6752

 .. note:: This may take some time.
-A progress report will be shown.
+A progress report is shown.

 To get the id of the machine image generated, use the command ``image list``: